-Selfless devotion and blind faith is just being used as a means to an end.
+Selfless devotion and blind faith are means to an end.

 Theory and application.
-The problem with many theories is they are disproven in practice.
+Theories are easily disproven in practice.
 Communism in a pure form does not make sense given inherent greed.
-Anarchy in a pure form will not work in practice given mankind’s barbarism.
-That is why governments religions exist: controlling the ungovernable, preventing against barbarism.
-Like an anthill, mankind cannot exist without its hierarchy.
-More practical political theory has us balancing our individual greed while maintaining order, as law and morals are constantly tested and interpreted, revised with the times in order to maintain this balance.
-We need movies and TV shows dealing with the breakdown of civilization, and the fear we all live with stems from our suspicion that this is all temporary.
-If the government falls and there are no men with guns to enforce its laws, and then church’s doctrines are no longer adhered to, then what becomes of the individual?
+Anarchy in pure form will not work given mankind’s barbarism.
+That is why governments and religions exist: controlling the ungovernable, preventing against barbarism.
+Like an anthill, mankind cannot exist without its hierarchies.
+More practical political theory has us balancing our individual greed while maintaining order, as law and morals are constantly tested and interpreted, revised with the times in order to maintain a balance.
+We need to see movies and TV shows dealing with the breakdown of civilization, and the fear we all live with stems from our suspicion that this is all temporary.
+If the government falls and there are no men with guns to enforce its laws, and if the church’s doctrines are no longer adhered to, what becomes of the individual?